Ceftriaxone Viatris (Ceftriaxone Sodium)

 Seek immediate medical attention if you experience:

-• Swelling of face, lips, mouth or throat causing difficulty swallowing or breathing
+• Swelling of face, lips, mouth, or throat

 Important Warnings